apache/mynewt-site/docs/network/ble/ble_hs/ble_hs.md

 ### Introduction

-At a high level, the NimBLE stack is is divided into two components:
+At a high level, the NimBLE stack is divided into two components:

 * Host
 * Controller